utplanets/phy224_public/_episodes/03-types-conversion.md

 ## Can mix integers and floats freely in operations.

 *   Integers and floating-point numbers can be mixed in arithmetic.
     *   Python 3 automatically converts integers to floats as needed.
+(Integer division in Python 2 will return an integer, the *floor* of the division.)

 ~~~
 print('half is', 1 / 2.0)